kroy-the-rabbit/12g_idrac_fan_daemon/README.md

 Add the systemd unit to `/etc/systemd/system`, reload units `sudo systemctl daemon-reload`, `sudo systemctl enable`, `sudo systemctl start`.
 If running IPMItool over the network, you can configure the unit to run as a user other than root.

 I tried to make it somewhat resilient to bad configuration options, but ultimately I wrote this in about an hour.
+It will be easy to break.
 Caveat Emptor.